nowzoo/nowzoo-angular-bootstrap-lite/README.md

 - Popovers

 <strong>Important: depends on Bootstrap, Tether and slim jQuery.</strong>
-Rather than recreating Bootstrap components from scratch in native Angular, the library uses Bootstrap javascript and its dependencies.
+Rather than recreating Bootstrap components from scratch in native Angular, we use Bootstrap javascript and its dependencies.

 This is a fundamentally different approach from other Angular/Bootstrap libraries.
 Namely, it's not "pure" Angular.
-But a bit of impurity for the sake of a smaller codebase, a smaller set of dependencies, and a better, more consistent UX might be OK.
+We have decided a bit of impurity for the sake of a smaller codebase and consistency is OK.

 (Want purity?
 Look here https://github.com/valor-software/ngx-bootstrap or here https://github.com/ng-bootstrap/ng-bootstrap.)

 What's included:

+- Modals:
-- a service to pop a modal containing a Component, TemplateRef, or string
+   - `NzbModalService`: display a modal based on a Component type, TemplateRef, or string
-- a service to pop a tooltip containing a Component, TemplateRef, or string
+- Tooltips &amp; Popovers:
-- a service to pop a popover containing a Component, TemplateRef, or string
+   - `NzbPopupService`: display a tooltip or popover based on a Component type, TemplateRef, or string
+   - `nzbTooltip` directive
+   - `nzbPopover` directive

 ### Quick start